North Albion Collegiate Institute

 North Albion Collegiate Institute (abbreviated as North Albion CI, NACI or North Albion) is a high school in the Etobicoke area of the city of Toronto, Ontario, Canada.
 It is part of the Toronto District School Board.
 Prior to 1998, it was part of the Etobicoke Board of Education.
 Its motto is Virtus, Officium, Vertias ("Excellence, Service, Truth").

 History

-The school constructed in 1961 and opened on September 4, 1962 to serve the growing suburb of Rexdale as Etobicoke's eleventh high school and its tenth collegiate.
+The school was constructed in 1961 and opened on September 4, 1962 to serve the growing suburb of Rexdale as Etobicoke's eleventh high school and its tenth collegiate.
 The North Albion school was designed by architects Craig, Madill, Abram and Ingleson.

-The high school has a variety of different clubs over the years ranging from the student council, year book club, Deca, Model UN, chess club.
-These clubs have been the foundation of this school since its inception.
-Although over the years some clubs dissipate as leadership over these clubs varies from year to year, many of these clubs have been around for a long enough period of time to create a culture that is lasting and creates an atmosphere that encourages creativity and success.
-The sports teams of these clubs have always been vibrant although the selection of athletes have always been limited due to the socio-economic class the school is surrounded by.
-However, the athletes have always managed to make the sports teams a major cornerstone of the school and has over the years achieved some incredible accolades due to the fostering of these athletes.
-Most notable is the cricket teams, volleyball teams and basketball teams that have come out from this school.
+Clubs include student council, year book club, Deca, Model UN, and chess club.

+The school's most notable sports teams are cricket, volleyball and basketball teams.

-The enrollment of the school is 838 students.
-This building can hold up to 1,095 pupils.
+The enrolment of the school is 827 students, as of 2024.
+The building can hold up to 1,095 students.

-On 23 September 2014, one of the students Hamid Aminzada age 19 was stabbed in the school hallway while he was trying to defuse a fight among two fellow students.
-He later died in hospital due to his injuries and excessive bleeding.
+On 23 September 2014, student Hamid Aminzada, age 19, was stabbed in the school hallway while he was trying to defuse a fight among two fellow students.
+He later died in hospital due to his injuries.